hemant3370/QRReader/README.md

 # QRReader
 QR Keyboard and QR Reader

-This a QR Reader which can also be used as a keyboard to scan and copy the text into a field.
+This is a QR Reader which can also be used as a keyboard to scan and copy the text into a field.